chaitu215/rxtrackr/README.md

 # RxTrackr

-RxTrackr is a medication log built using Ruby on Rails and ActiveRecord.
+RxTrackr is a medication log built using Ruby on Rails and Active Record.

 After creating a password secure account (using Omniauth and Devise), users may document medications and related details.